-The comment of a documented entity can be any string in Markdown's syntax (the currently supported set of elements is described in detail in the appendix).
-For instance, it can contain Markdown annotations for emphasizing elements (e.g., verb), strong elements (e.g., important), code elements (e.g., '3+4'), code blocks (lines prefixed by four blanks), unordered lists (lines prefixed by " "), ordered lists (lines prefixed by blanks followed by a digit and a dot), quotations (lines prefixed by "> "), and web links of the form "<http://...>" or "[link text](http://...)".
-If the Markdown syntax should not be used, one could run CurryDoc with the parameter "--nomarkdown".
+The comment of a documented entity can be any string in Markdown syntax (the currently supported set of elements is described in the Curry package markdown).
+For instance, it can contain Markdown annotations for emphasizing elements (e.g., verb), strong elements (e.g., important), code elements (e.g., '3+4'), code blocks (lines prefixed by four blanks), unordered lists (lines prefixed by " "), ordered lists (lines prefixed by blanks followed by a digit and a dot), quotations (lines prefixed by "> "), and web links of the form "<htp://...>" or "[link text](http://...)".
+If the Markdown syntax should not be used, one could run Curry-Doc with the parameter "--nomarkdown".